Croatia | Dalmatian Coast | Family Vacation

 Let the sun kiss your skin while your toes disappear under soft, white sand.
 Feel the spray of the Adriatic on your face.
 And then get ready to challenge your kids to a dune buggy race down the beach.
-Create lifetime memories on this action-packed, Croatia family vacation exploring the Dalmatian Coast of Croatia.
+Create lifetime memories on this action-packed, Croatia family vacation exploring the Dalmatian Coast.
 Our expert guides can’t wait to share the hidden gems of one of Europe’s most overlooked wonders found in Croatia’s idyllic coves and vineyard-clad hillsides.
 Bike through charming villages, hike mountainous coastlines, paddle enchanting bays and explore the rich coastal waters of the Mediterranean by snorkel before indulging in an ice cream cone or wine-tasting and private cooking class.
 Al fresco delights and a fairy-tale background of Gothic palaces make for a postcard-perfect scene on this all-inclusive Croatia vacation package.
 Throughout these full days, enjoy the best in regional accommodations and scrumptious fare as Austin’s signature touch of inspired, thoughtful service invites you to relax and hang out with the kids as you fall in love with Croatia’s crystalline waters, picturesque harbor towns and fresh-off-the-boat seafood.
 Ziveli!

 Smile-inducing moments await adventurers of all ages along Croatia’s isle-specked Dalmatian Coast.
 By day, enjoy azure waters, endearing harbor towns and picturesque villages, while nighttime brings ample opportunity for you to savor a glass of locally-produced wine, while the kids recount the cool things they learned.
 The Pearl of the Mediterranean has quickly reclaimed its reputation as one of Europe’s must-see destinations, and we’ve handled every detail of this custom, six-day itinerary so all you have to do is focus on laughing, exploring and experiencing Croatia on this family trip of a lifetime.